singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 ---

 A relatively  easy way to implement this would be to have an array that holds all the elements in sorted order.
 When a new element comes in, we would need to shift the other elements to make room.
-Imple­ menting getRankOfNumber  would be quite efficient, though.
+Implementing getRankOfNumber  would be quite efficient, though.
 We would simply perform a binary search for n, and return the index.

 However, this is very inefficient for inserting elements (that is, the track(int  x) function).
 We need a data structure which is good at keeping relative ordering, as well as updating when we insert new elements.
-A binary  search tree can dojust that.
+A binary  search tree can do just that.

 Instead of inserting elements into an array, we insert elements into a binary search tree.
 The method track(int  x) will run in O(log  n) time, where n is the size of the tree (provided, of course, that the tree is balanced).